 Anthropology is the comparative and historical study of human origins and human societies and cultures.

-Art offers a diverse program of undergraduate instruction in both art history and studio art.
+Art offers a diverse program of undergraduate and graduate instruction in both art history and studio art.

 Atmospheric Sciences encompasses many areas of study that explore the atmosphere's physical characteristics, motions and processes, and how these influence all aspects of the environment and human life.